 Oklahoma levies two taxes on motor vehicles.
 Motor vehicle taxes in Oklahoma are both selective sales taxes on the purchase of vehicles and ongoing taxes on wealth, the value of the vehicles.
-This is the largest of Oklahoma’s selective sales taxes in terms of Money received by a government entity.... generated.
+This is the largest of Oklahoma’s selective sales taxes in terms of revenue generated.
 Together, these two motor vehicle taxes produced $728 million in 2016, 5 percent of all tax revenue in the state.
 As of July 1, 2017, Oklahoma charges a 1.25 percent sales tax on vehicle purchases in addition to motor vehicle taxes.

 Advantages of the motor vehicle tax are: